D Billions: History

-The group was founded by Ernist Umetaliev, who is the owner and producer of Ekarecords.
+The group was founded by Ernist Umetaliev, who is the owner and producer of Ekarecords, a prominent music production and recording studio based in Kyrgyzstan.
 The D Billions YouTube channel was launched on July 27, 2019, with their debut video, "Left!
 Right! | D Billions Kids Songs" released on August 8, 2019.
 The video, showcasing a simple English song with a catchy tune, has garnered over 90 million views.

+D Billions has its roots in Ak Shoola (Ак Шоола), a theatrical children's choir based in Kyrgyzstan with a 40-year history and a recipient of the State Prize of the Kyrgyz Republic.
+The choir is directed by Gulmira Esengulova, the mother of D Billions founder Ernist Umetaliev, an accomplished musician and educator, and author of numerous acclaimed children's songs in the Kyrgyz language.
+Many of the musicians in D Billions are alumni of Ak Shoola, continuing the choir's musical legacy in a popular and entertaining format.

 Characters and performers

 The group comprises four main characters, each distinguished by their colorful costumes.